 Most Popular Cars

 The most popular cars in each state can vary.
-Car insurance companies pay attention to the most popular cars in each state.
+Insurers pay attention to the most popular cars in each state.
 These cars may be a target for thieves because of how popular they are.
-In Georgia, these were the most sold cars in 2021:
+These were Georgia’s most sold cars in 2021:

 - Ford F-Series